-- Take the four aspirins and crush them with a mortar and pestle.
+- Crush the four aspirins with a mortar and pestle.
 If you don’t have a mortar, you can use a fork and a heavy object such as a stone.

-- Place the powdered aspirin in a clean glass and set aside.
+- Place the powdered aspirin in a clean glass and set it aside.

 - Cut the lemon in half and extract its juice.

 - Mix the lemon juice with the powdered aspirin and add a little water to form a thick paste.

 - Clean the feet and apply the paste to calluses.

 - Cover with socks or a towel.